Namidaz/Namidaz/README.md

 Find more of my awesome projects below or subscribe to me by clicking the "Follow" button.
-If you like my projects, please star me ⭐️, thanks!
+If you like my projects, please star me stars⭐️ thanks!